ckm3/Py-PDM/README.md

 freq, theta = pdm(time, y_value, y_sigma, frequency_min, frequency_max, frequency_step, number_of_bins)
 ```
 Please refer to the example directory to see in details.

+# Citing
+If you find Py-PDM useful in your research, please cite the orginal paper [Stellingwerf, Astrophysical Journal, v224, p953, 1978](https://ui.adsabs.harvard.edu/abs/1978ApJ...224..953S/abstract) and add a footnote of this Github repository.